JavisOkeyWalker/Ubuntu/Lab12/Lab12.md

    - `130.108.0.0 - 130.108.255.255` = `130.108.0.0/16`
    - `10.0.0.0 - 10.0.0.255` = `10.0.0.0/24`
    - `your_public_ip - your_public_ip` = `10.16.201.125/16` OR `10.16.0.1/16`
-2. How you confirmed current rules are bad, and why are they bad.
+2. How you confirmed current rules are bad, and why are they bad. `This can be confirmed by seeing the systems security inbound rules, which says that all port ranges and IPs are trusted.
+These rules are bad because it means it is completely open access for anyone to attempt to ssh into our system, which is a big security breach.`
 3. Your implementation details and **screenshot**
 4. Something invalid: